7Block Labs

 • Real fee capture/burn

-• As Uniswap’s UNIfication advanced toward fee activation and treasury burns, the industry norm shifted away from pure inflation.
-Ask Afreta to show the exact fee‑to‑burn split, pools covered, and a dashboard of weekly burns. (theblock.co)
+• With Uniswap’s UNIfication making strides toward fee activation and treasury burns, the scene is shifting away from relying solely on inflation.
+It’d be great if Afreta could lay out the precise fee-to-burn split, which pools are in play, and maybe even set up a dashboard showing weekly burns. (theblock.co)

 • Safety module efficiency over time